Advertiser disclosure

 6. Exams

-While honors classes generally have finals exams or projects completed within the classroom, as regular courses would, AP classes have an additional AP exam that students are encouraged to take.
-These exams take place on specific dates in May and June, with a new schedule being released each year (these are the exam dates for 2022).
-All AP students across the country are expected to take their exams on the official test date and time.
-Then, these students will be expected to sign up for a makeup AP exam.
+While honors classes generally have finals exams or projects completed within the classroom, AP classes have an additional AP exam that students are encouraged to take.
+These exams take place on specific dates in May and June, (these are the exam dates for 2025).
+All AP students across the country are expected to take their exams at the official test date and time.
+Makeup AP exams are available for students who cannot make the official test date and time.

 7. College credit